-Rarely is there a real estate project in which something unexpected doesn’t happens.
+Rarely is there a real estate project in which something unexpected doesn’t happen.
 Surprises and changes can add costs to a project, which is why contingency reserves (CRs) are important.
-In this article, we’ll explore what is a contingency reserve and how to calculate contingency reserve.
-Then, we’ll step through a contingency reserve example and discuss an FHA 203k contingency reserve.
-Next, we review the topic of a tax contingency reserve and consider how Assets America® can help.
-Finally, we’ll finish with the answers to a few frequently asked questions.
+In this article, we’ll explore:

 What is a Contingency Reserve?

-Video: What is Contingency Reserve in a Cost Estimate
+What is Contingency Reserve in a Cost Estimate?

 Why You Need a Contingency Reserve

 Typically, developers create CRs when building or redeveloping a property.
 The need for a CR increases with the complexity of the project.
 Labor costs may predominate on small projects, whereas large projects include labor, materials, and fees.

 As a project progresses, the required labor and materials can vary from the original budget.
 For one thing, the price of inputs may change.
 The amount of required inputs can also change.
 CRs in the budget help mitigate any cost overages and budget variances.